Lux-AI-Challenge/Lux-Design-S1/README.md

 With balance testing help from [David](https://github.com/holypegasus)

 ## Sponsors
-We would like to thank our 3 sponsors, [QuantCo](https://quantco.com/), [J Ventures](http://www.thejiangmen.com/), and qAImera this year for allowing us to provide a prize pool and exciting opportunities to our competitors!
+We would like to thank our 3 sponsors, [QuantCo](https://quantco.com/), [J Ventures](http://www.thejiangmen.com/), and [QAImera](https://qaimera.com) this year for allowing us to provide a prize pool and exciting opportunities to our competitors!
 For more information on them, check them out here: https://www.lux-ai.org/sponsors-2021